josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/☔️_restorative_justice_in_a_shame_culture.md

 - social composure,
 - and inherited reputation.

-The result is a society that often prioritises:
+The result is a society that often prioritises **continuity before rupture**.
-## continuity before rupture.

 This can produce:
 - procedural buffering,